watem-sedem/watem-sedem/docs/watem-sedem.rst

 The outgoing sediment of a cell is distributed to one or two target pixels.
 The target cells are determined by the routing algorithm.
 The outgoing sediment of pixel X to pixel Y is added to the incoming sediment of pixel Y.
-Pixel Y can receive sediment of multple pixels.
+Pixel Y can receive sediment of multiple pixels.

 This process is illustrated in figure (TO DO: create figure with pixel).